-Allocable interest income is the interest received for the period adjusted for accretion/amortization of investments purchased at a discount/premium.
+Allocable interest income is the interest received for the period adjusted for accretion/amortization of investments purchased at a discount/premium as well as any bank charges incurred while pursuing a strategy of maximizing the yield on available cash.
 Allocable interest will be distributed ratably to particular funds based on the ratio of a fund's net pooled cash to the total net pooled cash of all participating funds.
 A participating fund is one that is eligible to earn interest revenue as discussed below because the fund maintains an overall positive net cash position for the period.
 The interest allocation is credited to the funds by a journal entry to debit Pooled Cash and credit Investment Interest Revenue.